tiiuae/ghaf/docs/src/architecture/adr/minimal-host.md

 ## Context

 Ghaf uses the default NixOS configuration as a baseline to build the target image.

 The default NixOS configuration is targeted for more general use with the inclusion of multiple packages that are not supporting the Ghaf design target of a minimal trusted computing base (TCB) to protect the host.
+Depending on the flexibility of the NixOS configuration, Ghaf minimal host may require new development to support the requirements.

 This structure in the Ghaf host configuration imports the NixOS minimal profile which suits the minimal TCB better.
 Even better, the modular declarative profile enables